UbuEnglish/ubu-english-job/PROCESS.md

 ## Overview

-This document outlines the complete process for managing technical assessments, from initial contact to final evaluation.
+This document outlines the complete process for getting the job award, from initial contact to final evaluation.

 ## Pre-Development Phase